SadHamster/Resume/resume.md

 ###Objectives

 - Senior Software Engineer position in a motivated team working on interesting and complex projects;
-- Work on cutting edge technologies that will make the world a better place;
+- Do grate job for good money;

 ###Summary

-- Over six years' experience developing software of different complexity and scope;
+- Over seven years' experience developing software of different complexity and scope;
 - Strong problem solving and analytical skills;
 - Excellent communication skills;
 - Experience in delivering software to general availability and supporting it through multiple releases;